 Add carrots and stir fry for 2 minutes.

 Add garlic and cook for 2 minutes or until golden.

 Stir-in fish sauce.

 Toss-in rice and stir fry for 5 minutes.
 Mix well.

 Add ground black pepper and soy sauce.
 Mix.

 Blend well and add cooked Chinese sausage, shrimp and eggs.
 Stir fry for 3 minutes.

 Season with salt or fish sauce to taste.

 Garnish with green onions.
 Serve hot.

-5. Another way to cook the beaten eggs is to add it last over the rice and mix well.
-I prefer cooking the eggs separately.
+- Another way to cook the eggs, is to add it last over rice and mix well.
+I still prefer cooking the eggs separately.